A geometric simulation theorem on direct products of finitely generated groups: Preliminaries

 \begin{definition} A closed subset $X \subset \{0,1\}^{\NN}$ is \define{effectively closed} if there exists a Turing machine which on entry $w \in \{0,1\}^*$ accepts if and only if $[w] \cap X = \emptyset$. \end{definition}

-In other words, an effectively closed set $X$ is one for which there exists a Turing machine which enumerates its complement.
-This enumeration gives a sequence of upper approximations of $X$ whose intersection converges to $X$.
+In other words, an effectively closed set $X$ is one for which there exists a Turing machine which enumerates its complement as an effective open set.
+This gives a sequence of upper approximations of $X$ whose intersection is $X$.

 \begin{definition} Let $S$ be a fixed finite set of generators of $G$.
 A group action $T\colon G \curvearrowright X$ is \define{effectively closed} if there exists a Turing machine which on entry $s \in S$ and $v,w \in \{0,1\}^*$ accepts $(s,v,w)$ if and only if $[v] \cap T^s([w] \cap X) = \emptyset$. \end{definition}